roadsidemultimedia/Docs/getting-started/dashboard.md

 The PageLines Dashboard is accessible by logging into your Wordpress dashboard.
 The main idea of the PageLines Dashboard is to give you a place where you can get at-a-galnce overview of all PageLines related news and account information.

-You can catchup on the latest news from both the PageLines community and store, view all PageLines Plus extensions, access to Live Chat, resources & support and your account.

 ## Updates ##

 The **Updates** panel allows you to keep up-to-date with all the latest news from the PageLines blog and the PageLines community.